david415/aez/README.md

 The AEZ wide-block cipher: [AEZ](http://web.cs.ucdavis.edu/~rogaway/aez/)

+This is a rust crate that wraps Ted Krovetz's AEZv5 implementation in C using AES-NI hardware optimizations.

 # status

-This is a work-in-progress and is NOT ready for use.
+Tests using test vectors pass.

 # warning

-This code has not been formally audited by a cryptographer.
-It therefore should not be considered safe or correct.
+This code has not been formally audited.
 Use it at your own risk!

 # usage